-Severe hypoglycemia can occur when a person’s blood glucose levels fall to a level where they become confused or unconscious.
+Severe hypoglycaemia can occur when a person’s blood glucose levels fall to a level where they become confused or unconscious.
 The person may also suffer from other symptoms that require assistance to be treated.
-People who have diabetes and use insulin as part of their diabetes management, are at an increased risk of severe hypoglycemia, also referred to as severe low blood glucose levels.
+People who have diabetes and use insulin as part of their diabetes management, are at an increased risk of severe hypoglycaemia, also referred to as severe low blood glucose levels.
 Baqsimi works to increase blood glucose levels by signalling to the liver to release store glucose into the blood stream.
 Baqsimi has the opposite effect to insulin.
 As mentioned, Baqsimi can treat hypoglycaemia in people with diabetes who are four years and older.

-The symptoms of low blood glucose levels, also called hypoglycemia, can vary from person to person.
+The symptoms of low blood glucose levels, also called hypoglycaemia, can vary from person to person.
 Low blood glucose levels is more common in people with diabetes.
 The symptoms of hypoglycaemia can be mild, for example sweating or feeling hungry, or they can be severe, for example passing out or fainting.

-Early symptoms of hypoglycemia include:
+Early symptoms of hypoglycaemia include:

 Blood glucose levels are measured in millimoles per litre of blood (mmol/L) or milligrams per decilitre of blood (mg/dL) depending on which area of the world you live in.
 Blood glucose level targets also differ depending on your age, how long you have had diabetes for, what types of medications you are taking, and if you have any other medical conditions in addition to diabetes.
 Your doctor will take off of this into consideration when determining what your blood glucose level targets are.

 Normal blood glucose levels are between 4.0-7.8mmol/L or 72-140mg/dL.